dwave-training/traveling-salesperson/README.md

 # Traveling Salesman

-This exercise contains two student exercises which illustrate the use of the Hybrid Solver Service (HSS) and one alternative sampler.
+This exercise contains two exercises which illustrate the use of the Hybrid Solver Service (HSS) and one alternative sampler.

 ## Exercise 1

-The program ``hss_exercise.py`` is an exercise for students.
+The program ``hss_exercise.py`` is the first exercise.
 It is a 7-city Traveling Salesman problem.
-The students need to call the Hybrid Solver Service, call the Traveling Salesman QUBO generator from ``dwave_networkx``, and enter their own access token.
+First, you need to call the Hybrid Solver Service, call the Traveling Salesman QUBO generator from ``dwave_networkx``, and then enter your access token.
 To run your program from the command-line, type ``python hss_exercise.py``.
 You have successfully